coupergateway/couper/docs/website/content/2.configuration/4.block/server.md

   },
   {
     "default": "",
-    "description": "the path prefix for all requests", "name": "base_path",
+    "description": "The path prefix for all requests.", "name": "base_path",
     "type": "string"
   },